scenerystack/community/docs/reference/api/sim/VoicingToolbarItem.md

 # VoicingToolbarItem

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/toolbar/VoicingToolbarItem.ts](https://github.com/phetsims/joist/blob/main/js/toolbar/VoicingToolbarItem.ts) for the most up-to-date information.

 ## Overview

 An item for the Toolbar that includes components related to the voicing feature.
 Includes a switch to